Shopify/polaris/polaris.shopify.com/content/components/deprecated/setting-toggle.md

   - adjuster
 status:
   - value: Deprecated
   - message: The SettingToggle is a simple layout component that composes its children with a button in a card.
-This pattern should be composed directly using the primitive layout and typography components.
-See the "With primitive components" example to learn how to compose setting toggles with primitive components.
+This pattern should be built using the primitive layout and typography components.
+See the "With primitive components" example to learn how to build setting toggles with primitive components.
 examples:
   - fileName: setting-toggle-deprecated.tsx
     title: With deprecated component
     description: The setting toggle component is deprecated.
-The "With primitive components" example is the recommended composition of the setting toggle pattern.
+The "With primitive components" example is the recommended way to build the setting toggle pattern.
   - fileName: setting-toggle-with-primitive-components.tsx
     title: With primitive components
     description: Use to allow merchants to toggle a setting that has an on or off state.
 Display the name of the setting and provide a description so merchants have the context needed to decide whether or not to enable the setting.